dakujem/peat/readme.md

 > If you are not using a deployment pipeline or CI for deployment,
 > I suggest you compare file timestamps of the cache file and the manifest file,
 > or include the cache file in your cache-purging process.

+## Handling relative paths

+So far we used **absolute paths** to the assets.
+Which is **recommended**.

+> 💡
+>
+> The `assetPathPrefix` should contain the **project's base path** plus path to the manifest file and should be absolute.

+However, if you need to use relative paths, you are able to.

+`ViteLocatorContract::entry` method accepts second parameter called **"relative offset"**, which is designed for cases where `assetPathPrefix` needs to be prefixed per-call.

+The parameter should be used in scripts that are not located in public document root.\
+The parameter should typically contain strings like `..`, `../..`, etc. leading to the public root.

+Do not use this parameter when using absolute paths, as it will break the generated URIs.

 ## Advanced use